Shotbow/fudawiki-files/hanafuda/games/mushi.md

 If 4 cards of the same suit are dealt to the field at the beginning of a round, generally a misdeal is declared and the same dealer shuffles and distributes cards once more.
 The same may or may not be true in the case that that 4 pairs of different suits are dealt to the field; be sure to agree on this as a house rule before play begins.

 # Gameplay
-Each round, the dealer is the first to play.
+Each round, the dealer is the first to play, and turn to play alternates.
+The turn structure of Mushi is entirely typical of [Hana-Awase](/en/hanafuda/games/hana-awase)-derived games such as [Koi-Koi](/en/hanafuda/games/koi-koi).

 ## Turns
 On their turn, a player chooses a single card from their hand and plays it to the table.